nZip-Team/nZip/README.md

 Copy the [.env.example](.env.example) file into the `nzip` directory and rename it to `.env`, then open it in your favorite text editor and configure the environment variables.

+To run in cluster mode, uncomment the `command` line in [compose.yml](compose.yml) and set the worker count.

 Then, run the following command to run the Docker container:

 ```bash